redstone-finance/redstone-docs/docs/smart-contract-devs/get-started/redstone-core.md

 ## Working demo

-You can see examples of the `@redstone-finance/evm-connector` usage in our [dedicated repo with examples](https://github.com/redstone-finance/redstone-evm-examples).
+- You can see examples of the `@redstone-finance/evm-connector` usage in our [dedicated repo with examples](https://github.com/redstone-finance/redstone-evm-examples).
+- [The minimal repo](https://github.com/redstone-finance/minimal-foundry-repo) showing how you can use and test Redstone with [Foundry toolkit](https://github.com/foundry-rs/foundry).